All Blogs

 5. Develop a System for Documentation and Record-Keeping

-You should develop a system that allows you to easily store and access records related to compliance activities.
+You should develop a system that allows you to store easily and access records related to compliance activities.
 This could include audit reports, training logs, and regulatory filings.

 Key Elements to Include in Your Compliance Audit Checklist